jbrussell/academic-kickstart/content/talk/ICOOL/index.md

 abstract_short = "Combining P and S constraints in the shallow lithosphere, we provide a first in-situ constraint on olivine fabric type in the oceanic upper mantle beneath NoMelt."

 # Name of event and optional event URL.
-event = "International Conference on Ophiolites and the Oceanic Lithosphere" event_url = "https://conferences.squ.edu.om/icool/"
+event = "International Conference on Ophiolites and the Oceanic Lithosphere 2020" event_url = "https://conferences.squ.edu.om/icool/"

 # Location of event.